-A one-of-a-kind folk musician: His prime instrument is the guitar, upon which he shines with intricate fingerstyle arrangements of anything from Tin Pan Alley tunes of the ’20s to fiddle tunes to his own music.
+Equally at home in the contemporary and traditional camps of the Folk world, he is a fine musician and storyteller.
+His prime instrument is the guitar, upon which he shines with intricate fingerstyle arrangements of anything from Tin Pan Alley tunes of the ’20s to fiddle tunes to his own music.
 He also plays concertina, piano, banjo, or sings acapella.
 He can be uproariously funny, contempletive, and powerfully emotional in the space of a few minutes.
+Not so much a singer-songwriter as a “singer-songfinder, Mike takes great delight in discovering the little-known hidden gems, polishing them with his own distinctive style, and bringing them to the light of day where they sparkle.
 The man will capture your attention, and then your heart.